rainbow0210/NumberGame/README.md

 - A link for trying again
 ## Configuration
 No environment variables or configuration files are used.
 If needed, you can adjust the question range by changing the random range in `result.php`.
-## API Reference / Documentation
-No external APIs are used.
-The application flow consists only of form submission from `index.html` to `result.php`.
 ## License
 Unlicense